chatchatabc/spring-jpa-unit-testing-presentation-demo/README.md

  4. Build then run the application (Automatically creates table needed to store data if it does not exist)

 # Issues

-- Login page functionality is not yet implemented but basic query is already implemented in the `UserRepository`
-- Registration page functionality is not yet implemented
-- H2 or hsqldb?
-- H2 for unit test
 - [Data Faker](https://github.com/datafaker-net/datafaker/)
 - javax validation

 # Todo
 - Add test container for integration testing
-- database naming: `user-list`
-- Maven wrapper jar absent
-- flyway migration location
-- comment for `application.properties`
-- users.xml

 # References